 - Tell someone what you appreciate about them

 - Have a girly night in (pamper, takeaway, chick flicks, perfect!)

 - Send a care package to someone (who doesn’t love random surprises?)

 The spiritual dimension is all about our need to help others and our need for spiritual fellowship.

 - Giving to a charity

-Be sure to check out our post on how to plan a self-care day for the perfect start on developing a routine.
+If you’re not sure on how to get started with your self care routine, check out our post on how to plan a self-care day for the perfect start on developing one that works best for you!

 Are you wanting to get a little self care in your life but don’t have much time?
 Check out our post on 10 self care activities that you can do in 10 minutes or less!

 Do you need a little help remembering to stick to your self care routine?
 Don’t worry.
 We’ve got you covered!
 Check out our post on 14 apps that will help you take your self care routine to the next level!